SushantPoman/Study/Course notes.md

 If we have two microservices then keep both (userRepo.save(), userRepo.update() and orderRepo.save(), orderRepo.update()) in one method and define that method as @Transactional

 ### 36-35-SBMS-29-NOV-23 - Spring cloud -> Microservice communication(RestTemplate)
-Communicate one ms with another ms, spring offers RestTemplate. supported by Spring boot.\
+- Communicate one ms with another ms, spring offers RestTemplate. supported by Spring boot.
-Similary we were using HttpClient till Spring 4 after that it is deprecated.\
+- Similary we were using HttpClient till Spring 4 after that it is deprecated.
-RestTemplate is not developed by us we need to use it in further development using autowired. so we need to create configuration class.\
+- RestTemplate is not developed by us we need to use it in further development using autowired. so we need to create configuration class.
-if we want to use predefined classes(not created by us) then we need to annotate them using @Bean. @Bean annotated methods added in Configuration class will be taken care by IOC.
+- if we want to use predefined classes(not created by us) then we need to annotate them using @Bean. @Bean annotated methods added in Configuration class will be taken care by IOC.
+- Ways to communicate
+    - RestTemplate: restTemplate.getForEntity(url, ...)
+If our service is running in multiple instances for load balancing then it is not helpful because multiple instance have multiple url and in code we can specify only one url.
+    - WebClient:  client.get(...)
+    - FeignClient: In this hardcoding of urls not required, it access based on names so preferrable than resttemplated and webclient.

 ### 37-35-SBMS-30-NOV-23 - Spring cloud -> Swagger documentation
 Spring cloud - Collection of libraries which will solve commonly occured microservice - communication, tracing, fault tolerance(circuit breaker - no downtime), metrics of - application - actuator.